Siege of San Sebastián: Ransacking and burning

 On entering the town, the victorious British and Portuguese troops quickly discovered plentiful supplies of brandy and wine in the shops and houses, with many soon becoming part of a "reeling, riotous mob".
 Drunken and enraged at the heavy losses they had suffered, the troops ran amok, sacking and burning the city while killing an unknown number of inhabitants, but they may amount to 1,000.
 According to Australian historian Philip G. Dwyer, around half of the town's population was killed.
-Some British officers tried to put a stop the actions of the soldiers but were either ignored or threatened by the drunken soldiers, or turned a blind eye or joined them.
+Some British officers tried to put a stop the actions of the soldiers but were either ignored or threatened by the drunken soldiers; others either turned a blind eye or joined in.
 Statements (75 reports) were gathered bearing witness to the events starting on 31 August.
-One of the survivors and witness Gabriel Serres claimed that, "[the assailants] committed the biggest atrocities, such as killing and injuring many inhabitants and also raping most of the women".
+One of the survivors and witness Gabriel Serres claimed that, "[the attackers] committed the biggest atrocities, such as killing and injuring many inhabitants and also raping most of the women".
 The burning started that very night on some houses, according to local witnesses.
 Domingo de Echave, a local citizen, testified that he heard a British soldier pointing to flames coming out of a house and saying "See that house ablaze?
 Mind you, tomorrow all like this."
-The city kept burning yet for seven days, by which time only a handful of buildings survived.
-The rest of it burned to the ground— 600 houses, except for 30 in Trinity street, present-day 31 August, selected by the assailants to host the British and Portuguese command.
+The city kept burning for seven days, by which time only a handful of buildings survived the inferno.
+The rest of the city burned to the ground— 600 houses, except for 30 in Trinity street, present-day 31 August, selected by the attackers to host the British and Portuguese command.

-After the burning, the town council and many survivors of the destruction held a meeting in Zubieta, where the devastated town dwellers decided the reconstruction of the town almost from scratch.
-Since the previous council had collaborated with the French, a new council was appointed, and a letter was written congratulating Wellington on his victory and requesting him that they'd be granted sums of money for those most in need.
-The demand was not met since Wellington refused to do so, and wholeheartedly wished in the reply that he not be addressed again.
-He went on to attribute the sack of the town to the French, and on 2 November while he was in Lesaka Wellington denied any responsibility of the British troops on the burning of the city.
+After the battle, the town council and many survivors of the destruction held a meeting in Zubieta, where the residents of San Sebastián decided to reconstruct the town almost from scratch.
+Since the previous council had collaborated with the French, a new council was appointed, and a letter was written congratulating Wellington on his victory and requesting him that they be granted sums of money for those most in need.
+The demand was not met since Wellington refused to do so, and wholeheartedly wished in his reply that he not be addressed again.
+He went on to attribute the sack of the town to the French, and on 2 November while he was in Lesaka Wellington denied that British forces were involved in the burning of the city.
 In November a popular trial was arranged by the town council "on the atrocious behaviour shown by the British and Portuguese troops", where only two local women answered the questionnaire provided.

 The burning of the town is remembered every year on August 31 with an extensive candlelit ceremony.